Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 Additionally, when you create an Illusory Double with [[Minor Illusion]], for the duration when you use your bonus action to move it, you can also cause it to speak in your voice and carry on conversation.

 # Supreme Illusionist
-Starting at 17th level, when you roll for initiative and have no remaining Mirage Points, you regain a number of Mirage Points equal to your Charisma modifier.
+Starting at 17th level, when you roll for initiative and have no remaining Mirage Points, you regain a number of Mirage Points equal to your Charisma modifier (minimum of 1).